 The children explore the clues other children give away on the outside about how they feel on the inside.
 We appoint all the children in the class the job of “noticing” and responding with kindness.

-This Kindness Buddies program highlights the importance of friendship in our lives, friendships give meaning to our lives and make us feel like we belong.
+This Kindness Buddies programme highlights the importance of friendship in our lives, friendships give meaning to our lives and make us feel like we belong.
 Feeling like we belong improves our children’s mental health.
-Friends are central to our happiness and well being and we all need kindness to grow
+Friends are central to our happiness and well being and we all need kindness to grow.

 We place the social responsibility upon older students to monitor the yard or the bench for anyone who may be feeling excluded and empower them to respond.
 They are Buddy Ambassadors.
 They have the power inside themselves to grow friendships with kindness.

-We partner with Men’s Sheds to bring your community a little bit closer together and make a physical Buddy Bench for your school.
-The bench is more than a prop and plays a central and on-going role as the programme is adopted into daily life by the students.
+We have partnered with Men’s Sheds to make the physical Buddy Benches for their local schools.
+This brings communities a little closer together and the men have enjoyed making some many Buddy Benches for their local children.
+The bench is more than a visual tool, it plays a central and on-going role as the programme is adopted into daily life by the students.

 We have hundreds of child and teacher friendly guided learning pathways and lesson plans in both printed out and downloadable PDF format.